abpframework/abp/docs/en/Getting-Started-Angular-Template.md

-## Getting Started With the ASP.NET Core MVC Template
+## Getting Started With the Angular Startup Template

-This tutorial explains how to create a new ASP.NET Core MVC web application using the startup template, configure and run it.
+This tutorial explain how to create a new Angular application using the startup template, configure and run it.

 ### Creating a New Project